02 4625 4745 This email address is being protected from spambots. You need JavaScript enabled to view it.

 1. No symptoms.
 7 out of 10 people with gallstones will not experience any symptoms.

-2. Biliary Colic.
-Pain is the most common symptom.
-The pain is usually in the right upper belly and often goes to the right shoulder blade or back.
-Often you will feel nausea and you may vomit.
-The pain tends to be brought on by fatty foods.
+2. Biliary colic: Pain is the most common symptom, typically in the right upper abdomen radiating to the right shoulder blade or back, often triggered by fatty foods.

 3. Complications